The most effective treatment option for skin cancer.

 The tissue is processed in our on-site laboratory and examined under the microscope.

-If cancer cells remain, only the specific area involved is removed.
-This step may be repeated until margins are clear.
+If cancer cells remain, only the precise area involved is removed.
+This process is repeated until the cancer is fully cleared.

 However, SRT is not appropriate for many skin cancers, particularly:

-Tumors with aggressive growth patterns
+• Tumors with aggressive growth patterns

-Recurrent cancers
+• Recurrent skin cancers

-Lesions with ill-defined borders
+• Lesions with ill-defined borders

-Larger or deeper tumors
+• Larger or deeper tumors

-Many cancers located on the head and neck
+• Many cancers located on the head and neck

 The American College of Mohs Surgery (ACMS) recognizes Mohs surgery as the standard of care for many high-risk skin cancers, particularly those located on the head and neck.